kaj/warp-diesel-ructe-sample/README.md

 ## Things that could use improvement:

-* The routing provieded by wrap is very nice, but it would be nice to be able to define routers and subrouters in a more tree-like way.
+* The routing provieded by warp is very nice, but it would be nice to be able to define routers and subrouters in a more tree-like way.
   Perhaps it is possible, and I just havn't found out how yet?